 This type of test has been successfully applied in the reconstruction of the geometry of landslide bodies, landfills and in the survey of stratigraphy of sites on which civil engineering works were being planned.

 Our smartTomo software is available for the tomographic processing of seismic data.

 ARPAL SUPPORT FOR MANAGEMENT OF THE REGIONAL NETWORK FOR HILL-SLOPE MONITORING, G. Beccaris; F. Di Ceglia; S. Pittaluga; E. Scotti; EUREGEO 2012 (PDF)

-SmartTomo is an efficient software for processing seismic travel time tomography.
+SmartTomo is an efficient software for processing seismic refraction tomography (SRT).
 It includes an advanced tool to display and customize the results.
 The output is the product of the iterative optimization of the starting model.
 Additionally, the user can define the initial model to fit the knowledge of the geology of the survey area.
 SmartTomo uses an optimized implementation of the method by Moser, T. J. (” Shortest path calculation of seismic rays.”
 Geophysics 56.1 (1991): 59-67)) and optimizes the results through a specialized Simultaneous Iterative Reconstruction Technique.
 To guarantee efficiency, it exploits the computational power of modern multicore CPUs, while minimizing the required amount of memory.

 Both manual and automatic first brake picking.
 Possibility to pick first breaks automatically or by hand.